Taking It Home

-For a period of a week or a month, have each family member give up something that costs money which he/she enjoys, but which is not necessary for general health and well being.
-For example, give up chocolate, potato chips, going to the movies, buying toys, cable TV, text messaging or eating out at restaurants.
+For a period of a week or a month, have each family member give up something that costs money which they enjoy but do not need for health and well being.
+For example, give up candy, potato chips, going to the movies, buying toys, or eating out at restaurants.
 Set aside the money that would have been spent on this item or activity.
-Donate it to an organization that works for economic justice such as: the Unitarian Universalist Service Committee ( www.uusc.org ), the Heifer Project International ( www.heifer.org ) or Global Envision ( www.globalenvision.org ).
-Kiva and Trickle Down are two micro-lending / micro-granting organizations that work internationally.
+Donate it to an organization that works for economic justice such as the Unitarian Universalist Service Committee (www.uusc.org); the Heifer Project International (www.heifer.org); Global Envision (www.globalenvision.org); or, Kiva, a micro-lending/micro-granting organization that works internationally.

 Ritualize your commitment in a ceremony.
-Have each person decorate a rock to represent the item or activity he or she is giving up.
+Have each person decorate a rock to represent the item or activity they are giving up.
 Sit in a circle and say something like, "As long as there are people in the world who do not have enough food to eat, clean water to drink, a home to live in, and access to education and medicine, all people must work for justice.
 In small ways we can change our lives so that others can create better lives."
-Have each person put his or her rock into a decorative container and state, "I will live simply that others may simply live.
+Have each person put their rock into a special container and state, "I will live simply that others may simply live.
 I promise to give up ____ for one week/month."
-If desired, you can allow time for each person to explain why he/she has chosen to give up that particular item or activity.
+If desired, allow each person to explain why they chose to give up that particular item or activity.

-Place the decorative container filled with rocks in a central, visible location in your home.
-Place a jar or piggy bank near the rocks and use it to collect the money you would have spent on the item or activity you have given up.
+Place the container filled with rocks in a central, visible location in your home.
+Place a jar or piggy bank nearby and use it to collect the money you would have spent on the item or activity you have given up.

-At the end of the week or month, gather together again to discuss the amount of money you were able to save for donation and your experience of giving up an enjoyed activity or item.
-Have each person light a candle of hope, expressing a wish or prayer for the people of the world.
+At the end of the week or month, gather again to count the money you saved and share about your experience of giving up an enjoyed activity or item.
+Light a candle of hope, expressing a wish or prayer for the people of the world.

 A FAMILY GAME

-Adopt the practice of "barking" whenever you are aware of injustice.
-Make it a family signal that something unfair has occurred.
-Although this is not a game in the traditional sense, it can serve the purpose of bringing some levity and humor to a tense situation, while also bringing attention to unfairness and encouraging all family members to take responsibility for acting in the face of injustice.
+Adopt a practice of "barking" at injustice.
+Let it be a family signal that something unfair has occurred.
+This can bring some levity and humor to a tense situation while encouraging all family members to take responsibility for bringing attention to injustice.

-Learn about the make-up of our world with this picture book that makes population numbers more concrete and is informative for people of all ages:
+Learn about who shares our world with this picture book that makes population numbers visual and is informative for people of all ages:

 - If the World Were a Village: A Book About the World's People by David J. Smith (Kids Can Press, 2002)

-Learn about the global distribution of wealth with these books which use respectful photographs from around the world to visually demonstrate levels of wealth as displayed in material possessions and differing food habits and expenditures:
+Learn about the global distribution of wealth.
+These books use respectful photographs from around the world to show levels of wealth as displayed in material possessions and differing food customs and expenditures: